BenCaiello/PalmettoBUG/docs/source/SingleCellAnalysis.rst

    selection of a grouping in the data – whether that’s sample_id, patient_id, condition, or even a cell clustering/annotation – and drop one of the unique groups within that grouping out of the data.
-   This is commonly cone to remove outlier samples or to drop cell types that are not of interest (erythrocytes in a solution-mode immune dataset for example).
+   This is commonly done to remove outlier samples or to drop cell types that are not of interest (erythrocytes in a solution-mode immune dataset for example).